realthunder/asm3-wiki/Constraint-with-Expressions.md

 [[images/gear1.gif]]

 Now, we create the final assembly, add the pinion assembly and the base with the rack gear, and fix them together with another `PlaneCoincident`.
+Notice that we are using the `Sketch` for constraining.
+This is important, because the gear is meant to be rotated, while the `Sketch` is fixed.
 We shall again lock the rotation of this constraint.
 We want to translate the pinions in its relative Y position, so enter an expression in the `OffsetY` property of the constraint,

 ```
-Constraint001.Angle/360*15*pi
+-Constraint001.Angle/360*15*pi
 ```

 Done!